awslabs/amplify-graphql-seed-plugin/README.md

 [![npm version](https://badge.fury.io/js/amplify-graphql-seed-plugin.svg)](https://badge.fury.io/js/amplify-graphql-seed-plugin)

+> 🚨 **Due to a change in the latest Amplify version (8.0.0) you can't install this package directly via NPM anymore.** See this [bug report](https://github.com/aws-amplify/amplify-cli/issues/10180) for more information and the workarounds (i.e. downgrading Amplify or downloading the package to your project from GitHub)

 This is an [Amplify Plugin](https://docs.amplify.aws/cli/plugins/plugins/) which helps your to seed the databases of your Amplify projects with data using an AppSync GraphQL API.
 It can be used to seed local mock databases, as well as remote databases, e.g. for testing purposes.
 This plugin allows you to customize and auto-generate mock data, including data with relationships between models, beyond the capabilities of the 'Auto-generate data' functionality in Amplify Studio.

 With this plugin, you can improve testing of your code 💯, reduce time by creating test data through automation ⏱️, and unify mock-data across your project by codifying it in your Version Control System 🚀.

 **Disclaimer**: this is a beta-release of the Amplify GraphQL Seed Plugin and may contain unforeseen bugs.
 This is a 3rd-party plugin and is not associated with the official Amplify project.
 Use this plugin at your own discretion.
 Please let us know if you encounter any bugs, or have feedback / suggestions.

 ![Demo-gif](./static/demo.gif)